OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/barcode/intro.md

 ---
-summary: Learn how to use the Barcode Plugin to scan barcodes and QR codes.
+summary: Learn how to use the barcode plugin to scan barcodes and QR codes.
 tags: runtime-mobile; support-application_development; support-Mobile_Apps;
 locale: en-us
 guid: 22ea5600-8b2b-4ad3-8e64-06e512155c58